Search

 2

-FliC-L is necessary for directional swimming while FliC-H is sufficient for attachment and tissue colonization
+The non-immunogenic FliC-L is necessary and sufficient for full directional swimming, while the immunogenic FliC-H is dispensable for motility but required for full surface attachment and colonization.

 3